MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/10/devtools.md

 ---
 # What's New in DevTools (Microsoft Edge 95)

 The top of this page lists announcements from the Microsoft Edge DevTools team, and then the bottom of this page describes selected features from the Chromium project.
-To try new features in Microsoft Edge DevTools, including in the DevTools extension for Visual Studio Code, read these announcements.
+To try new features in Microsoft Edge DevTools and in the Microsoft Edge DevTools extension for Visual Studio Code, read these announcements.

-To stay up to date with the latest and greatest features, follow the Microsoft Edge DevTools team on [Twitter](https://twitter.com/EdgeDevTools).

-If you are on Windows, Linux, or macOS, consider using the [Canary preview channel of Microsoft Edge](https://www.microsoftedgeinsider.com/download) as your default development browser.
-The preview channels (Beta, Dev, and Canary) give you access to the latest features of Microsoft Edge DevTools.
+To stay up to date with the latest and greatest features in your developer tools, download the [Microsoft Edge preview channels](https://www.microsoftedgeinsider.com/download) and [follow the Microsoft Edge DevTools team on Twitter](https://twitter.com/EdgeDevTools).
+Whether you are on Windows, Linux, or macOS, consider using one of the preview channels of Microsoft Edge as your default development browser.

 <!-- ====================================================================== -->